Facebook Updates Community Standards, Expands Appeals Process

 Bickert says that example proves that exceptions are needed for newsworthy and culturally significant content.

-Facebook's updated standards now list some exceptions for depictions of adult nudity, including "acts of protests," "breast-feeding," and "post-mastectomy scarring."
+Facebook's updated standards now list some exceptions for depictions of adult nudity, including "acts of protests," "breast-feeding" and "post-mastectomy scarring."

 Still, questions remain over Facebook's content moderation program.
-Despite Zuckerberg's stated desire to utilize artificial intelligence to flag offensive content, the process remains very human.
+Despite Zuckerberg's stated desire to use artificial intelligence to flag offensive content, the process remains very human.
 According to Bickert, the company has over 7,500 moderators who are stationed around the globe and work 24/7.

 But conversations with those moderators paint a much bleaker image of Facebook's processes than the one Bickert provides.
 In 2016, NPR's Aarti Shahani detailed a workforce comprised primarily of subcontractors who are stationed in distant countries and asked to review large quantities of posts every shift.